Alixers505/jsProjects/README.md

 ### Event Tables
 [Event Tables](/eventTables)
 - This project has only gone through initial setup.
-It has not been completed yet
+It has not been started yet.

 ### Front End Masters